 At the end of each recording you will be asked, “Are you OK with that, is there anything you’d like to take out?”
 If you’re unsure you can get a copy of the raw/unedited recording, have a listen and let the team know if there is anything you need to remove.

-Yes, your internal Comms team can double check what you’ve said
+Yes, your internal Comms team can double check what you’ve said before it goes live

 As per the previous note, let the hosts know where to send the recording for review.